pakyow/slim/README.md

     require 'pakyow-slim'

-Restart your app server and change your view extentions from .html to .slim
+Run `bundle install` and restart your app server.
+Now any `.slim` views will be compiled for you!

 For more info on slim templating language visit [slim-lang.com](http://slim-lang.com/)

-### Pakyow Specific shortcuts:
+# Pakyow-Specific shortcuts:

 `.klass@@skope`